AI x Archive music tools

 A plugin suite that combines music, sound and MIDI generation with European cultural archives.
 Aims to be an offline, modular version of WAIVE-Studio that can be integrated into your DAW.
 Built with DISTRHO Plugin Framework and ONNX Runtime.

-- WAIVE-Sampler: a sample player, sample library and sample generator in one
+- WAIVE-Sampler: a sample player, sample library and sample generator all in one

 Developed by Arran Lyon for Thunderboom Records.
-Contributions and pull-requests welcome, especially regarding stability improvements and Windows release.
+Contributions and pull-requests welcome, especially regarding stability and performance improvements.

-- Download and extract the latest archive from the Releases page for your platform (currently only available for macOS Apple Silicon and Linux).
+- Download the installer from the Releases page for your platform.
 You can find the download links under the Assets heading.
+For newer Apple computers with M series processors, use

 /usr/lib/vst3